Walking the world

-This route leads you up to 500m and into the dry mosquitoe free hills, you then drop down to an open plan dry and a straight forward gravel road leads you all the way to Masi.
+This route leads you up to 500m and into the dry mosquito-free hills, you then drop down to an open plan dry and a straight forward gravel road leads you all the way to Masi.

-This route had so many advantages, great veiws, better climates in these valleys, a lot dryer and no significant river crossing and a whole day faster.
+This route had so many advantages, great views, better climates in these valleys, a lot dryer and no significant river crossing and a whole day faster.

-Out of Masi is a road walk to the trail head, back into wetlands and a lot of mosquitoes, some short ridges and nice lakes.
-The final 30km is mostly follwing a gravel road into Kautokeino through sparse birch forests filled with small lakes and wetlands
+Out of Masi is a road walk to the trailhead, back into wetlands and a lot of mosquitoes, some short ridges, and nice lakes.
+The final 30km is mostly following a gravel road into Kautokeino through sparse birch forests filled with small lakes and wetlands

 *This video covers the first two weeks on trail, all the way from Nordkapp to Kautokeino.
 Enjoy!